weedge/MegaTTS3/readme.md

 The pretained checkpoint can be found at [Google Drive](https://drive.google.com/drive/folders/1CidiSqtHgJTBDAHQ746_on_YR0boHDYB?usp=sharing) or [Huggingface](https://huggingface.co/ByteDance/MegaTTS3).
 Please download them and put them to ``./checkpoints/xxx``.
 (The checkpoint is currently being prepared and is expected to be completed within approximately one day.)

 > [!IMPORTANT]
 > For security issues, we do not upload the parameters of WaveVAE encoder to the above links.
-You can only use the pre-extracted latents in './assets/*.npy' for inference.
+You can only use the pre-extracted latents from [link1](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing) for inference.
+If you want to synthesize speech for speaker A, you need "A.wav" and "A.npy" in the same directory.
 If you have any questions or suggestions for our model, please email us.
-> - If you want to synthesize speech for speaker A, you need "A.wav" and "A.npy" in the same directory.
+>
-> - The latent file for other speakers can be accessed from [this link](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing).
-You can also upload wav files (within 24s) to [this link](https://drive.google.com/drive/folders/1gCWL1y_2xu9nIFhUX_OW5MbcFuB7J5Cl?usp=sharing) if you want to synthesize voices for some specific speakers.
-After we have ensure that your uploaded voices are free from safety issues, we will upload their latent files as soon as possible.
+> This project is primarily intended for academic purposes.
+For academic datasets requiring evaluation, you may upload them to the voice request queue in [link2](https://drive.google.com/drive/folders/1gCWL1y_2xu9nIFhUX_OW5MbcFuB7J5Cl?usp=sharing) (within 24s for each clip).
+After verifying that your uploaded voices are free from safety issues, we will upload their latent files to [link1](https://drive.google.com/drive/folders/1QhcHWcy20JfqWjgqZX1YM3I6i9u4oNlr?usp=sharing) as soon as possible.
+>
+> In the coming days, we will also prepare and release the latent representations for some common TTS benchmarks.

 ## Inference
 **Command-Line Usage (Standard)**